Chapter 9: Not So Easily Broken, Part 2

 He was just drifting off, his pipe in his mouth and legs stretched out in front of him, when Bilbo Baggins came running pell-mell towards him.

 "What on earth is the matter?"
-Gandalf asked, crossly.
+Gandalf asked, a touch cross about the interruption to his well-deserved rest.
 "Surely it can wait."

 "It's Kili," Bilbo gasped, hands on his knees as he struggled to catch his breath.
 "We were in Council, but something happened—Fili said to hurry, he said to fetch a healer."

 Gandalf was already on his feet and striding away, Bilbo trailing along behind him.
 As they drew closer to the dwarven side of the camp, he could hear a cacophony of shouts and cries.
 A few voices stood distinct above the rest.
-Fili, loud and strident, almost hysterical.
-Thorin, snapping orders and telling the others to stand back.
-Thranduil, demanding to be let inside the tent, to see to the prince.
+Fili, loud and strident.
+Thorin snapping orders, telling the others to stand back; Thranduil demanding to be let inside the tent, to see to the prince.

-When Gandalf rounded the corner and finally laid eyes on the scene, he was immediately mobbed with a dozen dwarves all asking him to do something—anything.
+When Gandalf rounded the corner, he was immediately mobbed with a dozen dwarves all asking him to do something—anything.
 Gandalf ignored them all.
 There were only two people who might have any useful information for him.